Author: Amanda Ripley

 “Winning” in the moment also feels good.
 Our brains give us a healthy dose of dopamine when we “win” an argument or even just “score” a “point” against our adversary.
 But winning is a short term gain when you don’t understand the actual conflict you’re up against.
 If winning means the humiliation of your opponent then you haven’t won at all.

 5. Embrace connections.
 Ripley draws a connection between the stories of conflict and the communities and families who helped draw their family members out of high conflict situations.
-Situations like guerilla warfare and gang violence.
-They did this by rehumanizing their family members by telling great stories.
+Situations like guerrilla warfare and gang violence.
+They did this by re-humanizing their family members by telling great stories.

 How you talk about someone, to yourself and others, is part of how you can rehumanize them and build connections.
 We all have more in common than separates us.
 Drawing on those connections make it difficult for the conflict entrepreneurs to gain a foothold in our minds.